Ping LST vs SFT (What are the Differences?)

 Both are well-built, but the LST may be more durable.

-Ping LST vs SFT (Pros and Cons)
+Ping LST vs. SFT (Pros and Cons)

-When it comes to the pros and cons of each model, the LST has a lot of positives, including its straight ball flight, forgiving nature, soft feel, and solid construction.
+As for the pros and cons of each model, the LST has a lot of positives, including its straight ball flight, forgiving nature, soft feel, and solid construction.

-It is also a good choice for golfers who are looking for a driver that provides good performance and quality.
+The SFT also has several benefits, including its workability and modern design.
+It is also a good choice for those looking for a driver that provides good performance.

 Conclusion: Ping LST or SFT?